Kitware/trame/docs/content/docs/cheatsheet.md

 ### Controller

-The controller from trame is just a dynamic container for methods or functions that can be get or set in either order.
+The trame controller is just a dynamic container for methods or functions that can be set or get in either order.

 ```python
 vuetify.VBtn("Click me", click=ctrl.do_something)